platformsh/platformsh-docs/src/development/ssh.md

     Hello Your Name, you successfully connected, but you do not have access to service 'xxxxxxxxxxxxxx-master': check permissions.
     Received disconnect from 54.210.49.244: 14: No more auth methods available

 This usually means a deployment has not been committed yet.
-When a new key is added, it only becomes immediately active for use with git.
+When a new key is added, it only becomes immediately active for use with Git.
 For use with ssh, it will not be activated until a deployment is made.
 An easy way to force this is to create and push an empty commit:

     $ git commit --allow-empty -m 'force redeploy'
     $ git push origin master